Spiced Crockpot Sangria

 Having your fruit prepped and ready ensures the slow cooker can start working on building flavor immediately without interruption.

-Step 2: Build the Sangria Base
+Step 2: Combine the Liquid Base

 • 51 oz red wine